DataScienceSpecialization/courses/07_RegressionModels/01_02_notation/index.Rmd

 ---

-## The emprical standard deviation and variance
+## The empirical standard deviation and variance

 * Define the empirical variance as
 $$